 Everyone has a story ...

 … yet figuring out how to tell your unique, personal story can be trickier than it may seem, especially in high pressure situations.
 As a writing coach who works with clients across the country and around the world, I help students in high school and beyond to write about themselves.
 Many of my clients are students applying to college.
-I also work with high school underclassmen as well as graduate school candidates, applicants for fellowships and scholarships, and mid-career professionals applying for professional development opportunities.
+I also work with high school underclassmen as well as graduate school candidates, applicants for fellowships and scholarships, and counselor colleagues looking to sharpen their own essay coaching skills.
 It's great to see my clients receive the acceptances they desire, but it's even more rewarding to watch them evolve through our work together.

 College Essay Coaching

 College essays require reflective thinking and a direct, declarative writing style.
 In addition to providing general advice about how to approach these essays, a lot of my work lies in starting conversations that guide the student toward greater self-awareness and thus, deeper and more meaningful essays.

 I offer students a structured process and constructive feedback, so they are able to craft strong personal statements and supplemental essays as well as honors program and scholarship applications.
 I work with high school and transfer students on:

 *develop a realistic timeline for completing work & minimizing stress